mfthielb/talks_and_tutorials/probabilistic_fairness/readme.md

 Our experiments use the same [helper methods provided in Jurity](https://github.com/fidelity/jurity/blob/master/jurity/utils_proba.py).
 More specifically;
 * [simulation.py](https://github.com/mfthielb/talks_and_tutorials/blob/master/probabilistic_fairness/simulation.py): Runs the code to create simulated model results with different levels of unfairness.
 This corresponds to **Table 3** in the paper.
 * [simulation_compare_to_model.py](https://github.com/mfthielb/talks_and_tutorials/blob/master/probabilistic_fairness/simulation_compare_to_model.py): Compares probabilistic fairness estimates to using models that try to predict protected class membership.
-This corresponds to **Figure 3** in the paper.
+This corresponds to **Figure 2** in the paper.
 * [simulation_counts.py](https://github.com/mfthielb/talks_and_tutorials/blob/master/probabilistic_fairness/simulation_counts.py): Compares the characteristics of the method with respect to the counts of surrogate membership within each group.
-This corresponds to **Figure 4** in the paper.
+This corresponds to **Figured 3 and 4** in the paper.